-Food fight!
-The most macabre meals in film and TV history
+Classic horror: The most macabre meals of all time, in film and TV

 Whether on TV or film, Mads Mikkelsen or Sir Anthony Hopkins, there’s no denying Dr. Hannibal Lecter is the classiest cannibal in world history.
 A penchant for psychology, classical music, and creating culinary delights out of human offal, he transforms the act of brutal murder into something of a fine art.